DekoaRildin/DeckBoxGenerator/README.md

 - Side 2 is X-Axis side furthest from Origin.
 - Side 3 is Y-Axis side furthest from Origin.
 - Side 4 is X-Axis side closest to Origin.
-- If commander Display is needed for slot, Apply Plate to side 4 and use corresponding depth.
+- If Commander Display is needed for slot, Apply Plate to side 4 and use corresponding depth.

 ## Variable Descriptions